MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-smart-tags.md

 2. Select **Add tag group** and then select **Add smart tag group**.

 3. Select the ML model that you want to associate to the tag group.

    This creates a tag group and *N* child tags, where *N* is the number of possible outputs of the model.
 For example, the [attorney-client privilege detection model](ediscovery-attorney-privilege-detection.md) has two possible outputs:

-   - **Positive** – Use to tag documents that contain attorney-client privileged content.
+   - **Positive**: Use to tag documents that contain attorney-client privileged content.

-   - **Negative** – Use to tag documents that don't contain attorney-client privileged content.
+   - **Negative**: Use to tag documents that don't contain attorney-client privileged content.

     If you select this model, a tag group with two child tags is created (one child tag named **Positive** and the other named **Negative**) for the review set.
 In this example, each child tag corresponds to one of the possible outputs from the attorney-client privilege detection model.

 4. Optionally, you can rename the tag group and the child tags.
 For example, you could rename the **Positive** tag to **Privileged** and the **Negative** tag to **Not privileged**.